ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/03-writing-digital-output.md

 3. [5mm Green LED](http://www.sparkfun.com/products/12062)
 4. [330 Ohm 1/4 Watt resistor](http://www.sparkfun.com/products/10969) (Orange-Orange-Brown)

 For Arduino and RedBoard, you must upload the Standard Firmatta to the board.
-See [Setting Up Your Arduino Firmware]({{ site.url }}/lang/js/setup-arduino/) for details.
+See [Setting Up Your Arduino Firmware](../setup-arduino/) for details.

-For Particle Photon, you must upload the VoodooSpark firmware to the board.
-See [Setting Up Your Particle Photon Firmware]({{ site.url }}/lang/js/setup-photon/) for details.
+For Particle Photon, you must upload the VoodooSpark firmware to the Photon.
+See [Setting Up Your Particle Photon Firmware](../setup-photon/) for details.

 # Wiring the Board
 Next you need to wire up the Photon board so that it can send <code>ON</code> and <code>OFF</code> commands to the LED.
 You can wire your board according to the diagram (wire colors don't matter, but help with identification of purpose).